-Pharmaceutical Industry Insights and Case Studies
+Pharmaceutical Case Study and Industry Insights

 With the current focus on the repeal and replacement of the Affordable Care Act (ACA), several other significant elements of healthcare reform are being overlooked.
 One such regulation is the “340B Drug Pricing Program Ceiling Price and Manufacturer Civil Monetary Penalties,” or 340B Final Rule for short, which was published in the Federal Register in January 2017.